 Overall, zoning regulations such as height, density, and floor area ratio, as well as open space, minimum setback, minimum frontage and maximum lot coverage limitations, which shape the built form and determine the intensity of any use, including housing, are thoughtfully formulated to cumulatively increase the Plan Area's housing development capacity.
-As a result, the Boyle Heights Community Plan increases the capacity for up to 11,000 new housing units by the year 2040, compared to existing regulations which can only accommodate 6,000 more housing units over existing conditions within the same timeframe.
+As a result, the Boyle Heights

+Community Plan increases the capacity for up to 11,000 new housing units by the year 2040, compared to existing regulations which can only accommodate 6,000 more housing units over existing conditions within the same timeframe.

 The Plan also introduces a Community Benefits Program to incentivize the production of affordable housing in exchange for higher development potential.
 The program offers additional density, height, and FAR and does not necessitate a discretionary process, providing additional opportunity for increased housing development.
 The Community Benefits Program expands where larger FAR and density increases are available, compared to today's Transit Oriented Communities (TOC) program.
 Many areas of Boyle Heights today are within TOC Tier 1 or Tier 2, which would permit up to a 50% or 60% increase in residential density, respectively.
-The Proposed Plan's Community Benefits Program would permit any property zoned with a "6" or "8" Density District up to an 80% increase in residential density, regardless of proximity to transit.
+The Proposed Plan's Community Benefits Program would permit any property zoned with a "6" or "8" Density District up to an 80% increase in residential density and any property zoned with a "4" Density District up to an 80% increase in residential density, regardless of proximity to transit.
 The Community Benefits Program applies these density increases through the zoning on each parcel, whereas today's TOC program allows the density increases to change over time if and when bus and transit schedules change frequency.